nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## Acknowledgements

-Wingman was built atop the codebase for AB3.
+Wingman was built atop the codebase for [AB3](https://se-education.org/addressbook-level3/).
 Hence, it retains the 4 layers of UI, Logic, Model, and Storage, albeit involving different implementations and classes.

+For unit testing, we use [Mockito](https://site.mockito.org/) to generate stubs.

 ## Setting up, Getting started

-Coming soon
+Refer to the guide [Setting up and getting started](SettingUp.md).

 <div style="page-break-after: always;"></div>